 3. Cornish Rex

-A breed of domestic cat often referred to as the “Greyhound” of cats, the Cornish Rex has a coat that is unique among cat breeds.
+As a domestic breed often referred to as the “Greyhound” of cats, the Cornish Rex has a coat that is unique among felines.
 Their fur is short, soft, and silky, forms in waves along their body, and consists of almost exclusively undercoat.
 This soft, curly coat is prone to hair loss, and these cats eventually lose most, if not all, of their hair.

 4. Devon Rex

-The cousin of the curly-haired Cornish Rex, the Devon Rex is similar in appearance, but their coat is caused by a different genetic mutation, making them an entirely different breed.
+The Devon Rex is the cousin of the curly-haired Cornish Rex and is similar in appearance, but their coat is caused by a different genetic mutation, making them an entirely different breed.
 They are often referred to as “alien” cats due to their unique appearance, which is accentuated by their oversized, rounded ears that sit uniquely low on their head.
 Another unique feature is their whiskers, which are so short and curled that it often appears as if they have none.

 Both the Shorthair and Longhair Orientals have characteristically long ears and are closely related to the Siamese.
 They are social, playful, and often vocal cats, characteristics that they share with their Siamese cousins.
 The main differentiator is their coats, which can appear in a wide range of colors and patterns.
 Their genetic roots are in Thailand, and the breed has since become one of the most popular among Cat Fancier Association members.